-Norman MacLeod, Heritage, Retail and Operations, was born in Lochmaddy North Uist in 1959, and educated in Lochmaddy Primary School, Paible Secondary School and Portree High School.
+Norman MacLeod, Heritage, Retail and Operations, was born in Lochmaddy North Uist in 1959 and educated in Lochmaddy Primary School, Paible Secondary School and Portree High School.
 After leaving school he went to Gray’s School of Art in Aberdeen where he completed a Diploma in Art and Design.
-After various jobs which included shot blasting working for a Drilling Company and Fish Farming he returned to Uist in the early 1990’s and was involved in setting up Taigh Chearsabhagh with several other people.
-He has now worked in various rolls for the Taigh Chearsabhagh Trust since 1994.
+After various jobs which included shot blasting working for a drilling company, and fish farming, he returned to Uist in the early 1990s and was involved in setting up Taigh Chearsabhagh with several other people.
+He has now worked in various roles for the Taigh Chearsabhagh Trust since 1994.
 During that time he was also a committee member for the Scottish Arts Council for six years.

 You can contact any of our staff through our online contact form